moseskarunia/arculus-auth-widgets/README.md

 ## Brand Icon

-In case you needed it, you can use the available plain logo.
-Note that `GoogleIcon()` doesn't come with the default white background regardles your app's brightness.
-The apple one will still matches the `Brightness` of your active theme
+In case you needed it, you can use the available plain icon.
+Note that `GoogleIcon()` doesn't come with the default white background regardles your app's brightness, because the white background is a button feature, not an icon feature.
+The apple one will still matches the `Brightness` of your active theme.

 ```dart
 GoogleIcon();